javierez/vesta/README.md

    - Add SEO to the page
    - Connect Webpage with Webapp

+- Change to Other Optimal Database

+- Clarify Authentication
+   - Assign People to accounts

+## Mid-High Priority
+- Webpage
+   - Add SEO to the page

 - Webscraping
    - Recover code and connect to database

 - Boost Efficiency
    - Make use of caché and memoized items

-- Change to Other Optimal Database

-- Clarify Authentication
-   - Assign People to accounts

 ## Med Priority